 mixture beating until incorporated.

 Divide the dough

 floured cookie cutter to cut out the cookies.
-With an offset spatula lift the cut out cookies onto the
+With an offset spatula lift the

 size of the cookies.
-Small ones will take about 8 minutes, larger cookies
+Small ones will take about 8 - 10 minutes, larger cookies

 are just beginning to brown.